Alien177/WINAPI/LSASS_Access/README.md

 ## UnhookNtdll_LSASS_MiniDumpWriteDump.cpp
+I mean this probably should go under Unhooking UserMode hooks but oh well.
+We are dumping lsass.
+This is the same as DualLoad ntdll.dll but you are using file on disk instead of the section name.\
 UnhookNtdll_LSASS_MiniDumpWriteDump.cpp - loads ntdll.dll from disk, overwrites ntdll.dll loaded by Windows loader, dumps LSASS using MiniDumpWriteDump
   * https://www.ired.team/offensive-security/defense-evasion/how-to-unhook-a-dll-using-c++
   * https://www.solomonsklash.io/pe-parsing-defeating-hooking.html